 Driving in Indonesia

-Road transport is the most common form of transport in Indonesia.
+For locals and internationals alike, road transport remains the primary mode of travel in Indonesia, from bustling cities to serene countryside.
 There has been a massive growth in the number of motor vehicles in the country in the last decade, but the government has not been able to construct new roads fast enough to keep up with the demand.
-Traffic jams are therefore a problem, particularly in Jakarta and on Bali.
+Traffic jams are therefore a problem, particularly in Jakarta and Bali.

 Air travel in Indonesia